imofftoseethewizard/plguile3/README.md

 The 0.19.x versions will normalize error messages and properly trap and report errors from Guile.

-Version 0.20.0 will be the pre-1.0 alpha release.
-At this point, the extension will be functionally complete.
+At version 0.20.0 the extension will be functionally complete.

 The 0.21.x versions will refine and refactor scruple.scm.

-The 0.23.x versions will include documentation and examples.
+Version 0.22.0 will be the pre-1.0 beta release.

-The 0.25.x versions will provide support for Postgres 12, 13, 15, and
+The 0.22.x versions will include

-16.
+- documentation and examples

-The 0.27.x versions will provide packaging for pgxn, deb, rpm, and apk.
+- support for Postgres 12, 13, 15, and 16

-Version 0.28.0 will be the pre-1.0 beta release.
+- packaging for pgxn, deb, rpm, and apk.

 Post 1.0 improvements: